Construction Accident Law Firm: Construction Site Hazards

 1. Working up high

-Many experts believe that working at height is the most common cause of fatal injuries in people who work on a construction site.
+Many experts believe that working at height is the most common cause of fatal injuries in people who work on a job site in the construction industry.

-Any employee who works above the ground needs to be trained in how to work safely on different pieces of equipment and surfaces, such as ladders, roofs, and scaffolding.
+Any employee who works above the ground needs to be trained in how to work safely on different pieces of equipment and surfaces, such as ladders, roofs, and scaffolding to avoid getting injured on the job.

 Construction site operators can minimize risks of injuries from falls by implementing training for all workers, installing fall protection systems and guardrails, and by making sure all equipment used is appropriate for the task.